segmentio/segment-docs/src/personas/profile-api.md

 ### Rate Limit

-Every Space has a default rate limit of 60,000 requests/min.
-That limit can be adjusted over time.
+To ensure low response times, every Space has a default rate limit of 100 requests/sec.
+Please contact friends@segment.com if you need a higher limit with details around your use case.

 ### Pagination